sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 If the person who's under-performing is:

 1. A CFL or a FL, the procedure is identical, apart from the fact that the decision made by the two managers will be presented to the founders and/or CEO instead.
-2. founder or CEO, the procedure is identical, apart from the fact that the decision made by the two managers will be presented to the board of the company.
+2. A founder or CEO, the procedure is identical, apart from the fact that the decision made by the two managers will be presented to the board of the company.
 If there's no board, and it's a fully-owned private company, and the founder and CEO is under-performing, then people will have to live with that.
 That's why boards are important.

 If the person who reported the problem:

 1. Would be part of the group the managers' decision is presented to, then this is escalated to an inner level instead.
 2. Is a manager, or if it's the manager who is reported to be under-performing, the procedure is identical, but different managers are involved.

+Everytime under-performance results in a person being fired or a team being disbanded, an email should be sent to the whole company explaining what happened, who made the decision, and what the reasoning was.
+This is to avoid rumors.

 ## Bad behaviour is addressed